dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 That's it.
 When your object is instantiated from the container, it will automatically have its dependencies resolved.

-> Dependencies injection is available to any object within DotKernel API.
+> Dependencies injection is available to any object within Dotkernel API.
 For example, you can inject dependencies in a
 > service, a handler and so on, simply by registering it in the `ConfigProvider`.